garrettgsb/w8d4-design-with-flexbox/README.md

     * Box 1: 7 items in a neat row
     * Box 2: 1 item

-All we've needed to do to our markup is add one layer of layout to facilitate the spacing behavior that we want:
+All we've needed to do to our markup is add one layer of markup for layout to facilitate the spacing behavior that we want:

 ```
 <nav>